TheXRify/Rifys-C-Game-FrameWork/README.md

     + Does nothing at the moment, will be addressed in v0.0.2

 # RCGFW 0.0.2 - Rendering
 RCGFW 0.0.2 introduces shaders, the shader program as well as setting uniforms.
-The user can create shaders at runtime through GLSL files that are compiled at runtime by RCGFW's GL framework and
+The user can create shaders at runtime through GLSL files that are compiled at runtime by RCGFW's GL framework.

 - Shaders
     + Resource manager loads shader files